DescLending-Project/blockchain-prototyping-sose2025/tlsn-verifier/README.md

 ```
 We now also have the `report_data`, after obtaining the attestation `quote`, use any DCAP-compatible verifier to validate it.
 For example, [https://proof.t16z.com/](https://proof.t16z.com/) relies on [dcap-qvl](https://github.com/Phala-Network/dcap-qvl).
 Other verifiers exist, including on-chain solutions like Automata’s Solidity implementation.

-To verify the quote you generated, copy the quote’s hexadecimal data from your console and paste it into [https://proof.t16z.com/](https://proof.t16z.com/).
+To verify the quote you generated, copy the quote’s hexadecimal data from your response body and paste it into [https://proof.t16z.com/](https://proof.t16z.com/).
 After verification, you can scroll through the report contents to confirm that `report_data` matches the value you precalcuated above.

 To able to also verify the signature, given `quote`, `signature_hex_encoded` (from response body) and reobtained `VerifyingKey` do the following: